Things To Do and See InRwanda

 Bird Watching in Akagera National Park

-Birders who come to Akagera National Park are impressed by what they find, in particular the variety of birds and abundance of birds found in the park, ranging from water to forest and including Savannah and migratory bird species – many of them endemic to the park – plus extremely rare species are also as for example the threatened papyrus gonolek which you will find in the papyrus swamps.
+Birders who come to Akagera National Park are impressed by what they find, in particular, the variety of birds and abundance of birds found in the park.
+Bird watching should not miss on your things to do and see in Rwanda list.
+Ranging from water to forest and including Savannah and migratory bird species – many of them endemic to the park – plus extremely rare species are also as for example the threatened papyrus gonolek which you will find in the papyrus swamps.

 Wildlife Game Drives in Akagera